 1840 – Elizabeth Cady Stanton attends the World Anti-Slavery Convention in London and is turned away by male organizers.

-1843 – The reports of Dorothea Dix to the Massachusetts Legislature about the conditions in prisons for the insane lead to reform.
+1843 – The reports of Dorothea Dix to the Massachusetts Legislature about the conditions in prisons for the insane led to reform.

 1845 – Sarah Bagley establishes the Female Labor Reform Association in Lowell, Massachusetts.

 1848 – Elizabeth Cady Stanton organizes the Seneca Falls Convention in New York and launches the woman suffrage movement in the United States.
-The Declaration of Sentiments, patterned after the Declaration of Independence.
+The Declaration of Sentiments was patterned after the Declaration of Independence.

 1849 – Harriet Tubman escapes from slavery in Maryland to Philadelphia, Pennsylvania.
-By the outbreak of the Civil War in 1861, Tubman will have returned to the South some 19 times and rescued upward of 300 other slaves.
+By the outbreak of the Civil War in 1861, Tubman had returned to the South some 19 times and rescued upward of 300 other slaves.

-Elizabeth Blackwell becomes the first modern-day woman doctor of medicine in the United States.
+Elizabeth Blackwell became the first modern-day woman doctor of medicine in the United States.

 1850 – The Female Medical College of Pennsylvania is founded.